mindspore-ai/docs/docs/note/source_en/operator_list_lite.md

 [1] Clip: Only support converting clip(0, 6) to Relu6.

 [2] Pow: Only support the form where the exponent is a single constant.

+[3] Sum and Max: Only support 2 inputs.